Apple's iPhone 13 is coming next week. Here's everything to know about its release date

 Get ready!
 Apple's iPhone 13 will make its debut on Sept.
 14 at 10 a.m.
-PT.
-Similar to last year's announcement of the iPhone 12, the iPhone 13 event will be online-only due to concerns about the coronavirus pandemic.
+PT (1 p.m.
+ET, 6 p.m.
+BST).
+Similar to last year's announcement of the iPhone 12, the iPhone 13 event will be online-only due to concerns about the pandemic.
 Although the event will be all virtual, we're expecting to see four versions of the new phone: the iPhone 13, the iPhone 13 Mini, the iPhone 13 Pro and the iPhone 13 Pro Max, according to analyst Ming-Chi Kuo.

 A few years ago, CNET took a deep dive into the Apple event timeline and emerged with a compelling Labor Day hypothesis, which you can read about here.
 Based on the 2021 calendar, the Labor Day rule would have put the September Apple event (and the unveiling of the iPhone 13) this week.
-But, since Apple formally unveiled the official iPhone 13 announcement date, our hypothesis has since been proven false.
+But, since Apple formally unveiled the official iPhone 13 announcement date, our hypothesis has not held true this year.

 Apple's first event of 2021 happened in April, where we saw new iPads, colorful iMacs, a purple iPhone 12 and AirTags trackers.
 Then came WWDC in June, where we caught a first glimpse of iOS 15.
 And there was no word from Apple on the iPhone 13 at either event.
 But no one was expecting the iPhone 13 to be announced that early.